IMSY-DKFZ/htc/README.md

 This framework is designed to work on HSI data from the [Tivita](https://diaspective-vision.com/en/) cameras but you can adapt it to different HSI datasets as well.
 Potential applications include:

 - Use our data loading and processing pipeline to easily access image and meta data for any work utilizing Tivita datasets.
-- This repository is tightly coupled to work with the public [HeiPorSPECTRAL](https://heiporspectral.org/) dataset.
+- This repository is tightly coupled to work with the public [HeiPorSPECTRAL](https://heiporspectral.org/) and [xeno-spectral](https://spectralverse-heidelberg.org/xeno-spectral) datasets.
 If you already downloaded the data, you only need to perform the setup steps and then you can directly use the `htc` framework to work on the data (cf. [our tutorials](./README.md#tutorials)).
 - Train your own networks and benefit from a pipeline offering e.g. efficient data loading, correct hierarchical aggregation of results and a set of helpful visualizations.
-- Apply deep learning models for different spatial granularities and modalities on your own semantically annotated dataset.
 - Use our pretrained models to initialize the weights for your own training.
 - Use our pretrained models to generate predictions for your own data.